lsu-ddem/LSU-Pathways-Main/content/home/announcements.md

 ## **MoUs Now Available for School Administration**
 <br>

-The invitation to complete a Memorandum of Understanding to participate in the LSU STEM Pathways program and virtual summer training institute is now available.
-If you are ready to commit to offering an LSU STEM pathways course at your school next year, please submit a request for a Memorandum of Understanding at the link below.
+The invitation to participate in the LSU STEM pathways program for the 2023-24 school year is now available!
+Please review this information along with our updated course catalog to determine which courses you would like to offer in the upcoming school year.
+The Memorandum of Understanding portal will open on March 15th for you to formally commit to offering one or more LSU STEM pathway course in 2023-24.
 <br>

-**Early bird registration deadline has been extended to May 1st.**
+For any questions, please email <a href="mailto:stempathways@lsu.edu">stempathways@lsu.edu</a>.
 <br>
 <br>
-<a href="../../brochures/HSInvitation.pdf" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> Summer Institute Training and Course Catalog </button></a> <a href=" https://college-readiness.lsu.edu/pathways/" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> MoU Request </button></a>
+<a href="../../brochures/PathwaysInvitation.pdf" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> LSU Pathways Invitation </button></a> <a href=" https://college-readiness.lsu.edu/pathways/" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> MoU Request </button></a> <a href="../../brochures/CourseCatalog.pdf" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> 2023-24 Course Catalog </button></a>
 <br>
 </center>
 </div>